Last Updated on July 13, 2023

 720 Channel Blvd, Topsail Beach

 Did you know that Topsail Island was almost Cape Canaveral!?
-During the 1940s, the uninhabited island because the site of a top-secret rocket launch mission.
+During the 1940s, the uninhabited island was the site of a top-secret rocket launch mission.

 At the Missiles and More Museum, visitors can learn about this unique history that could only be found in Pender County.

-The Operation Bumblebee exhibit gives a comprehensive look at the US Navy project to develop supersonic guided missiles here on Topsail Island.
+The Operation Bumblebee exhibit comprehensively examines the US Navy project to develop supersonic guided missiles here on Topsail Island.

 The “and more” portion of the museum includes exhibits on local history, Pirates, and the Women Airforce Service Pilots (WASP) that was developed in response to World War II.